flash62au/WiTcontroller/README.md

   - 7 = Set Route.
       - Followed by the Route number, followed by \# to complete.  e.g. to Set route XX:XX:0012 '\*60012\#'  (where \'XX:XX:\' is a prefix defined in the sketch)
       - or \# alone to show the list from the server   \# again will show the next page
   - 0 = Function button.
+Followed by...
-Followed by the loco number, Followed by \# to complete.  e.g. to set function 17 you would press '\*017\#'
+      - the function number, Followed by \# to complete.  e.g. to set function 17 you would press '\*017\#'
+      - \# alone, to show the list of functions.
   - 8 = Track Power On/Off.
-Followed by \# to complete.
   - 9 = Extras.
+Followed by...
-      - Followed by 0 then \# to toggle the action the the \# key does as a direct action, either to show the direct action key definitions, or the Function labels.
+      - 0 then \# to toggle the action the the \# key does as a direct action, either to show the direct action key definitions, or the Function labels.
-      - Followed by 6 then \# to Disconnect/Reconnect.
+      - 1 to change the facing of locos in a consist.
-      - or followed by 3 to toggle the heartbeat check.
+      - 3 to toggle the heartbeat check.
+      - 4 to increase the number of available throttle (up to 6)
+      - 5 to decrease the number of available throttle (down to 1)
+      - 6 then \# to Disconnect/Reconnect.
-      - or followed by 7 (or 9) then \# to put into deep sleep Pressing '\*' again before the '\#' will terminate the current command (but not start a new command)
+      - 7 (or 9) then \# to put into deep sleep
+Pressing '\*' again before the '\#' will terminate the current command (but not start a new command)
  - \# = Pressing # alone will show the function the the numbered keys (0-9) perform, outside the menu.
        Optionally, you can configure it so that the the Function labels from the roster show